NEW: "Hundreds of critical medical evacuations are urgently required," a U.N. official says

 The facility was struck by a “torrent” of weapons including two barrel bombs, two cluster bombs and at least one rocket, said Adham Sahloul, spokesman for the Syrian American Medical Society.

-One person died and 15 were wounded in the bombings, according to an activist with the opposition-aligned group Aleppo Media Center.
-Some patients hurt in the attack were also wounded when bombs struck the same facility Wednesday, the activist said.
+One person died and 15 were wounded in the bombings, the Aleppo Media Center activist said.

 M10, the largest surgical hospital in Aleppo, is now out of service, the activist said.